w3c/wot/registry-analysis/Readme.md

 - Entries can be added, changed, or deleted
   - Although deletion is possible, entries are intended to be stable
-- Requests are made via an email to the WG chair, will be decided on in a WG meeting
+- Requests are made via an email to the WG chair, and will be decided on in a WG meeting
-- Decisions are made via consensus, requestor is notified accordingly
+- Decisions are made via consensus, the requestor is notified accordingly

 #### Media Source Extensions Byte Stream Format Registry